trafiklab/trafiklab.se/content/api/other-apis/trafikverket.md

 ## Detailed documentation

-Complete and updated documentation is available at [Trafikverkets website](https://api.trafikinfo.trafikverket.se/), and contains for instance
+Complete and updated documentation is available in Trafikverkets [Data Exchange Portal](https://data.trafikverket.se/documentation/datacache/intro).
+The portal is Trafikverkets central site for documentation about data exchange services and contains, for instance,

 - more information about constructing requests
 - more information about response data structures